dotnet/sign/README.md

       - Get
 * Isolate signing operations in a separate leg of your build pipeline.
 * Ensure that this CLI and all files to be signed are in a directory under your control.
+* Execute this CLI as a standard user.
+Elevation is not required.